Immigrant investor programs: Malta

 The Malta Individual Investor Programme, which Henley & Partners was contracted in 2014 by the Government of Malta to design and implement, is similarly capped at 1,800 applicants.
 The minimum investment for this program is $870,000 with a non-refundable contribution of $700,000.

-St Kitts and Nevis
+Saint Kitts and Nevis

-St Kitts and Nevis was the first country to offer citizenship by investment, starting in 1984.
+Saint Kitts and Nevis was the first country to offer citizenship by investment, starting in 1984.
+It requires a minimum of $250,000 as an economic contribution to the country or to invest at least $400,000 in an approved real estate development.